Risk Factors for Wandering and Elopement in Nursing Homes

 Claims against nursing homes are usually filed to recover compensation, although they can also be used to prevent future negligence.
 Victims of abuse or neglect can pursue compensation for multiple types of legal damages, including medical expenses, emotional distress, physical pain and suffering, and loss of quality of life.

-If an elderly loved one dies due to wandering or elopement and the nursing home is liable, surviving family members could file a wrongful death lawsuit, pursuing other types of damages like funeral costs, loss of financial support, or loss of companionship.
+If an elderly loved one dies due to wandering or elopement and the nursing home is liable, surviving family members could file a wrongful death lawsuit, pursuing other forms of damages like funeral costs, loss of financial support, or loss of companionship.

 Winning lawsuits against nursing homes is a significant challenge.
 The burden of proof is on the plaintiff to demonstrate that the nursing home is more likely than not responsible for the harm suffered.
 Most families do not have the resources or legal expertise to win this battle and seek compensation for damages.